We are LIVE right now!

 True.
 A thousand.
 Why?

-You know what it is?
-It’s just, strong women are still getting a bad rap where men will look to people like Steve Jobs, or somebody like that.
-A crazy, maybe even Elon Musk rolling in and firing people, and he’s celebrated.
-Celebrated.
-I’m not saying there’s anything wrong here, I’m just saying, it’s a different reaction than if it was a woman.
-I bet if it was Stephanie Jobs or Alanya Musk, fill in the blank.
+Do you know what it is?
+It’s strong women are still getting a bad rap where men will look to people like Steve Jobs or somebody like that.
+A crazy, maybe even Elon Musk rolling in and firing people and he’s celebrated.
+I’m not saying there’s anything wrong here.
+I’m saying it’s a different reaction than if it was a woman.
+I bet if it was Stephanie Jobs or Elania Musk, fill in the blank.

 Is that a real person?

 No, I’m making it up.
-But if someone, a woman came in, bought X, started firing everybody.
-I think it’d be a different thing.
-I just do.
-I still see that, and I still feel it.
-Because hey, in our company, I love our company.
-We have a really strong female to male ratio, people within Land Academy.
-I’m talking our staff, not only our staff, actually.
-So personally, I feel good about that, but also our member community.
+If a woman came in, bought X, and started firing everybody, I think it’d be a different thing.
+I still see that and I still feel it because, in our company, I love our company.
+We have a strong female-to-male ratio of people within Land Academy.
+I’m talking about our staff, not only our staff actually, so personally, I feel good about that, but also our member community.

 That’s hilarious, Jill.